Last Updated On November 16th, 2018

 The Cardano network began development in 2015 and has placed a strong emphasis on cooperation with the developing regulatory environment.
 A major advantage Cardano holds over both Ethereum and Bitcoin is the academic brainpower that supports it—as the only coin with a “scientific philosophy and research-driven approach”, Cardano has partnered with academic institutions around the world to foster research and analysis through a rigorous peer-review process.

 Bitcoin, while slow and cumbersome, is not dead yet.
-Despite recent volatility the king of crypto is still holding strong and, if the Lightning Network scaling layer holds water, it could remain at the top.
+Despite news of recent volatility, the king of crypto is still holding strong and, if the Lightning Network scaling layer holds water, it could remain at the top.
 If you’re looking for the most likely candidates to usurp the Bitcoin kingdom, however, the above coins definitely have the potential.